 1.2.2 Documents pertaining to the investment management process, including records of decisions made by fiduciaries and clients, are secure and readily and reliably accessible by authorized persons.

-Practice 1.3 – The roles and responsibilities of all involved parties, whether fiduciaries or non-fiduciaries, are defined and documented.
+Practice 1.3 – Document the roles and responsibilities of all involved parties, whether fiduciaries or non-fiduciaries.